UFSEC/personal-site-tutorial/README.md

 ```
 This just makes a shell with nice spacing to house our title.
 [More info @ bootstrap docs](http://getbootstrap.com/components/#page-header).

-Next, add the following CSS to your `styles.css` file to changet the font color of our text since white looks better than black on this background.
+Next, add the following CSS to your `styles.css` file to change the font color of our text, since white looks better than black on this background.

 ```css
 h1, p {